derkgort/sensu-puppet/REFERENCE.md

 #### Properties

-The following properties are available in the `sensu_role_binding` type.
+The following properties are available in the `sensugo_role_binding` type.

 ##### `ensure`